MayJuun/mayjuun-website/content/portfolio/prapare-survey.md

 description : "PRAPARE Survey"
 caption: Open-source SDoH Questionnaire
 image: images/portfolio/demo-prapare.gif
-category: ["flutter","demo","fhir","sdoh"]
+category: ["flutter","demo","FHIR","sdoh"]
 liveLink: https://github.com/FireJuun/prapare
 # client: AMIA Virtual Clinical Informatics Conference
 submitDate: in progress
 # location: virtual
 ---
-# PRAPARE SURVEY
+## PRAPARE SURVEY

 This is a work in progress.
-The Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences ([PRAPARE]) survey was recreated in a Flutter environment using its [LOINC FHIR specification].
-The app directly loads the FHIR spec (albeit with some basic modifications to the original FHIR JSON to more closely match the initial survey).
+The Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences ([PRAPARE]) survey was recreated in a Flutter environment using its [LOINC FHIR® specification].
+The app directly loads the FHIR® spec (albeit with some basic modifications to the original FHIR® JSON to more closely match the initial survey).
 It has basic validation in place for survey completion.

 ## Features